List of Lancashire County Cricket Club players

 This is a list in alphabetical order of cricketers who have played for Lancashire County Cricket Club in top-class matches since the club was founded in 1864.
 Lancashire have held first-class status since their inaugural match in 1865.
 The details are the player's usual name followed by the seasons in which he was active as a Lancashire player.
 The list excludes Second XI and other players who did not play for the club's first team; and players whose first team appearances were in minor matches only.

 Many players represented other top-class teams besides Lancashire and some played for the old Manchester Cricket Club before 1864.
 Eight of those represented a Manchester team styled Lancashire in 1864 before going on to play in first-class matches for the new club from 1865.
 Players who represented the county before 1865 are included if they also played for the county club but excluded if not.
-The list has been updated to the end of the 2023 cricket season.
+The list has been updated to August 2026.